 Next, run the installation script appending the command with your app name to rename all the default instances to your customized application name.

-This will rename all the occurences of the default AppPrototypeTest with the sandbox in this case.
+This will rename all the occurrences of the default AppPrototypeTest with the sandbox in this case.

-The output says, that the application is ready to be run, but we need yet to apply the proper configuration.
+The output says, that "the application is ready to be run", but we need to apply the proper configuration yet.